Updated: November 2017

-IMHO the best detector to integrate with the ALP is the one that has been specifically designed to be paired with it, the Net Radar.
-It offers very good performance, excellent blind spot filtering, has the option of adding a second rear antenna for improved rear detection and arrows, and even a third antenna specifically for the MRCD for people in Alberta or Quebec where this new radar gun is showing up.
-It also comes with some of the additional accessories you need like the GPS antenna for low speed muting and the Radar/GPS module to plug the antenna into the ALP while the other antennas require you to purchase the accessories separately at an additional cost.
+The Net Radar offers very good performance, excellent blind spot filtering, has the option of adding a second rear antenna for improved rear detection and arrows, and even a third antenna specifically for the MRCD for people in Alberta or Quebec where this new low powered radar gun is in use.
+It also comes with some of the additional accessories you need like the GPS antenna for low speed muting and the Radar/GPS (RG) module to plug the antenna into the ALP while the other antennas require you to purchase the accessories separately at an additional cost.
 If you also pick up the Bluetooth module, you’ll also be able to do manual GPS lockouts using your phone so that you can teach it where the false alerts are located and it will automatically mute them for you in the future.

 If you like, you can watch a quick demo of both radar and laser alerts on the ALP.
 This setup shows you what you’d see if you pair your phone to the ALP with the Bluetooth module.
 The audio alerts are exactly the same if you were using the HiFi module.

 These are the most effective jammers on the market these days.
 They’re the ones that people who know about laser jammers buy.
 They’re the ones that people who use previous generation jammers are upgrading to.
 If you want to know what the best jammer is, it’s the ALP.
 I wish recommending a radar detector was this simple.
 It would make my life so much easier, lol… 😀